 I hope I’m wrong, but I’m pretty certain that the story and character development in Batman v Superman will suffer due to the sheer volume of characters and plot elements vying for screen time.

-1. Zack Snyder will take the wrong ideas about Superman and Batman from The Dark Knight Returns
+1. Zack Snyder will take the wrong ideas from The Dark Knight Returns

 This prediction is bound to be a controversial one, as it partly involves criticising Frank Miller’s The Dark Knight Returns, which is one of the two most influential and beloved superhero comic books of the modern era (the other is Alan Moore and Dave Gibbons’ Watchmen).